Lukas Franks PI

 “Do either of you have another place?”

-“I do not, and I assume Ritter doesn’t, but I am not positively sure.”
+“I do not, and I assume Ritter doesn’t, but I am not entirely positively sure.”

 “It is in Redcent, Mr. Lukas, man.”

 “Redcent?”
 I raised an eyebrow.
-Redcent’s dangerous, a ratHole populated by bottomFeeders and sharks.
+Redcent’s a dangerous ratHole populated by bottomFeeders, sharks, and losers without a red cent to their name.

 “In Potters Bar,” Drax said, giving me a look as if that explained it.

 Potters Bar?
 I drew a blank.
 Then it hit me.
-It was a rumour I’d heard: a squatter’s ‘hood somewhere in Redcent, a ‘hood full of electroWizards and wacked-out technoAnarchists who’d dropped out of Real.
+It was a rumour I’d heard: industrial buildings in Redcent where fine china was once manufactured, abandoned when the business went south, and now occupied by electroWizards, technoAnarchists and other wacked-out types who’d dropped out of Real and wanted to stay off the radar.

 By six-thirty Drax had scribbled his hancock on the dotted line and I had a contract.
-I walked him to the door, went back to my desk, put my feet up, and texted Lars, an eyeT over at Mitsuhu Corp.
-He was good at hacking and he owed me one.
-A couple of months ago I’d saved his ass from some lowlife muddahFukkas—long story, but bottom line, he wasn’t exactly innocent and hacking had something to do with it.
-I had a talk with the muddahFukkas and explained things.
-OK, maybe I also flattened some noses.
-MuddahFukkas tend to be a bellicose bunch, especially when they’re high on the bathtub shit they sell, but I convinced them it was in their interest to leave Lars alone.
-So, yeah, he owed me one, and now was as good time as any to start cashing in.
-I sent him the pic of Ritter and asked him scour the net and find the most recent CCTV vid of him.
+I saw him out, returned to my desk, put my feet up, and texted Lars.
+Lars was a young eyeT over at Mitsuhu Corp.
+He was pretty good at hacking, and he owed me.
+Long story, but here’s the short version: a couple of months ago I’d saved his ass from a lowlife trank dealer known on the street as muddahFukka.
+I’m not going to get into the details, but bottom line, Lars wasn’t exactly innocent, given that he’d hacked muddahFukka’s client list.
+Yeah, he had his reasons, but you’d think Lars would have been more careful.
+Unfortunately, he wasn’t.
+He figured muddahFukka for a luddite and was sloppy in ghosting his hack.
+It turned out that MuddaFukka had a serious firewall and a searchBot picked up the intrusion and followed Lar’s trace.
+Maybe it was beginner’s green fuckup on Lars’ part, but the consequences were drastic—muddahFukka marked him for a hit.
+Lars, at his wit’s end, came to see me.
+He couldn’t afford to pay me, but I was sick of lawyers and divorces, and I needed a little excitement.
+I agreed to take his case for free, with the understanding that Lars would owe me some of his time if I ever needed it.
+I tracked muddahFukka down, had a talk with him and explained things.
+OK, maybe I also broke his finger and flattened his nose a little, but mainly I explained things.
+I explained why, for business and health reasons, it was in his interest to leave Lars alone.
+MuddahFukka bought my spiel, so yeah, Lars owed me, and now was as good time as any to start cashing in.
+I sent him the pic of Ritter and asked him to scour the net and find the most recent CCTV vid of him.
 I then poured myself a stiff one, lit a Lucky, put my feet up, and waited, hoping Lars would come through.

-About an hour later I got my answer: an encryptied link to some droneCam footage from Redcent (in case you’re asking, droneCam because most of the fixed CCTV cams in Redcent are banjaxed—you know, duct-taped, spray-painted, stolen, whatever).
+About an hour later I got my answer: an encrypted link to droneCam footage from Redcent.
+In case you’re asking, droneCam because most of the fixed CCTV cams in Redcent are banjaxed—meaning, you know, duct-taped, spray-painted, stolen, whatever.

 It was footage from Tuesday night.
 I hit play.
-Lars had it all cued up.
-At 19:52 Ritter, in full Thin White Duke regalia—Armani suit, silk shirt open at the collar, gold watch, gleaming chip—walks into the frame.
-He stops in front of a bricked-up window next to a pink steel door, leans on the wall, taps a Gauloise, flips his gold Zippo and lights up the fag.
+Lars had it all cued up and zoomed in.
+At 19:52 Ritter, in full Thin White Duke regalia, steps out of an uber and walks into the frame —Armani coat, Armani suit, silk shirt open at the collar, gold Rolex, gleaming chip.
+He stops in front of a bricked-up window next to a pink steel door, leans against the wall, taps a Gauloise, flips his gold Zippo and lights the fag.
 The rising smoke is washed in a fuchsia glow from a huge neon sign floating above, ‘This Is Nowhere’ in flowing script, a neon arrow pointing down at the door.
 The Pink Nowhere, a retro LGBTQ+ club, the chatBot informed me.

 I highlighted Ritter and ran the image through recognition software.
 I poured myself another one and waited for the AI to do its thing.
-It didn’t take it long before it popped up a close-up of a grrrl: messed-up ice-blonde hair, sheer white lace skirt and a black leather biker jacket.
+It didn’t take it long.
+A close-up of a grrrl popped up: messed-up ice-blonde hair, sheer white lace skirt and a black leather biker jacket.
 I zoomed in on her face.
 Pale, peach lipstick, smoky eye-shadow.
 And a chip just like Ritter’s.
 She’s leaning-in close to a dude in shades, goatee, a beret cocked at a rakish angle.
 They look intimate.
 They’re in a crowd chilling in front of The Pink Nowhere, and it’s 02:04.
 I saved the faces and hit play.
 They chat, smoke, touch playfully, and leave together at 02:26.

 3

-Wires lit by dim streetlights cast shadowy patterns on the murky potholed street.
-My car slowly followed the tram tracks into Redcent.
-Yeah, it was an old Peugeot clunker, but it was a ratrod clunker.
-It looked like shit but drove like an Aston.
+Wires lit by dim streetlights cast patterns on the pavement.
+My car jerked and rattled as it hit potholes and followed the tram tracks into Redcent.
+Yeah, my ride was a roachCoach, an old Peugeot, but it was a ratrodded roachCoach.
+Meaning it looked like a clunker but drove like a muscle car.
 That was the point.
-In Redcent, anything that doesn’t look like a shit gets stolen.
-Or trashed just for giggles.
+In Redcent, wheels that don’t look like a junker get jacked for a joyride.
+Or trashed for giggles.

-It was about eight-thirty when my Peugeot parked itself in front of a tittyBar.
+It was just short of nine o’clock when my Peugeot parked itself in front of a tittyBar.
 I could see The Pink Nowhere up ahead on the corner.
-I checked my piece and made sure the chamber was loaded.
+I checked my piece and made sure it was loaded.
 Heckler & Koch nine-millimeter, fifteen rounds.
-You never know in Redcent, and yes, I had a license.
+You never know in Redcent, and yes, I have a license.
 I opened the door.
-Rats squealed as they scattered in the gutter.
-I stepped out into shifting shades of pale light thrown by a crappy holo of a topless grrrl twerking above the tittyBar’s door.
+Rats squealed and scattered as I stepped out into shifting shades of pale light thrown by a cheap holo of a topless grrrl twerking above the tittyBar’s door.

-Across the street hardcore DubaiDubStep pounded out of a monster boombox.
-A bunch of Razr4Kids snorting krokodil or some such shit hung out on trashed furniture in front of a decaying car.
+Across the street a monster boombox pounded hardcore DubaiDubStep.
+A posse of Razr4Kids hung out on trashed furniture in front of a decaying car.
+The smell of krokodil doobies wafted my way.
 They glared at me and vogued aggro.
-I smiled ‘make my day’ and casually opened my jacket, displaying my piece in the light of the twerking tittyBar holo.
+I smiled ‘make my day’ and casually opened my jacket and displayed my piece in the light of the twerking tittyBar holo.
 I didn’t want them fucking with my ride.
 They got the message.

-Nobody hanging out in the rosy glow of The Pink Nowhere this early.
 A battered armored car slowly rumbled by.
 Cop patrol.
 I pushed the pink steel door and walked in.
 Fuschia lights lit a magenta stair leading down to the club.
 Dark Blue played in the background, the sound low.
 The bar, off to the side, was also lit in fuchsia and magenta.
 Both booze and dreamWater served.
 Licensing regulations said one or the other.
-But that was on paper and this was Redcent.
+But that was on paper, and this was Redcent.

-It was still early and the place was mostly empty.
+Nine o’clock, no-man’s land between dinner and party.
+The place was mostly empty.
 To the side of the bar, a lounge area.
 Low moody lighting.
 Wing chairs, a few sofas, all plush elegantly faded high-Victorian.
 A few seduscious boner-generating babes were sprawled out on the furniture.
 Hookers?
 Tranz?
 Who the fuck knew in this place.
-They looked stunning and they looked out of it.
-Tripping out on dreamWater no doubt.
+They looked stunning and they looked tripped out.

 “You don’t look like you belong here, honey,” she said.